lotcz/theSeed/doc/beehive.md

 ------

 - start in beehive with a queen and some bees
-- choose a door to a level
+- choose door to a level
 - collect pollen and nectar
 - bring it to the hive to create followers
 - queen can eat and then lay eggs